Facebook

 This is an incredible tool for tidying up your yard.
 You can use this for trimming your grass, of course, but also for trimming hedges, shrubs, and more.

-This one comes with a 4-inch grass blade for making neat cuts along your grass edges.
+This one has a 4-inch grass blade for making neat cuts along your grass edges.
 And it comes with an 8-inch shrubbery blade for shrubs and hedges.
 So you’re basically getting two handy tools for the price of one!

-When you want to change the blades, it’s super easy, too.
+When you want to change the blades, it’s super easy.
 No tools are required.
-Simply flip the machine, push the button, take the faceplate off and switch the blades over.
+Simply flip the machine, push the button, take the faceplate off, and switch the blades over.

 Both blades have a dual-action design.
-This ensures that you can make quicker, more even, and more precise cuts in less time.
-So if you want to get through your trimming quicker than ever before, this might be just the tool for you.
+This ensures you can make quicker, more even, and more precise cuts in less time.
+So, if you want to get through your trimming quicker than ever before, this might be just the tool for you.

 Just Note